 "My team surveyed 1,000 U.S. employees about the state of remote work and found 40% are frustrated by feelings of disconnect from colleagues.
 It’s just one example of how workers are struggling under the surface in a way that isn’t easily recognized in our new remote environment."

 Another danger sign?
 Zoom fatigue.
 Virtual meetings, especially back to back, can be draining for remote workers.
 And while a commute can be bothersome, it does provide a buffer between one’s home and work life that has vanished in a WFH setting.
-Couple all that with the pressure to be available 24/7, and it’s not surprising some employees are starting to feel the burn.
+Couple all that with the pressure to be available 24/7, and it’s not surprising some employees are starting to feel the burn and even sleeping at work.

 Solutions to remote-induced burnout include putting up boundaries around people’s downtime.
 Video conferencing software company Livestorm, for instance, started ‘Focus Fridays’, to allow Stormies to shut off non-urgent notifications, avoid meetings, and make time for deep work.